Symmetry-Aware Transformer Training for Automated Planning

-In fact, we observe that for many domains, the loss plateaus for all models without the contrastive loss, while the models with the contrastive loss continue to improve during training.
-Furthermore, we experienced frequent training instabilities without the contrastive loss for the encoder and encoder-decoder architectures, resulting in sudden divergence of the training loss.
-(Common techniques to stabilize training, such as gradient clipping and lower learning rate, did not help.)
-Across all trained models (including ablation and hyperparameter tuning), only a single model diverged with the contrastive loss while 19 models diverged without it.
-We discuss the correlation between the contrastive learning objective and training stability further in Appendix~\ref{app:experiments}.
+Across many domains, losses plateau for $\text{SymT}^{\text{E}}$ models without the contrastive term, while models with it continue to improve.
+We also observed frequent training instabilities without the contrastive loss for $\text{SymT}^{\text{E}}$ and $\text{SymT}^{\text{ED}}$, leading to sudden loss divergence; standard stabilization techniques such as gradient clipping or reduced learning rates did not help.
+Across all trained models (including ablations and hyperparameter tuning), only a single model diverged with the contrastive loss, compared to 19 without it.
+We discuss the link between the contrastive objective and training stability in Appendix~E.\\[-1em]

-\mypar{Limitations} While we outperform PlanGPT in terms of extrapolation performance, we still observe limitations in our models.
-Our models are able to extrapolate to some degree using greedy plan generation, but clearly the other two plan generation modes outperform the greedy one, indicating that the models have not perfectly learned the required algorithm.
-In the hardest domain, Logistics, we are unable to extrapolate to larger instances at all.
-Succeeding to extrapolate can depend on many factors, such as the choice of positional encoding, which is why further research is required to understand the impact of positional encodings on length extrapolation.
-Another limitation is that all transformer models, including PlanGPT, rely on a vocabulary of fixed size.
-This means that a problem with a larger number of objects than the objects in the vocabulary cannot be solved.
-However, as we show in Appendix~\ref{app:contrastive-learning-objective-num-objects}, our contrastive loss allows for stable training of models with far larger vocabularies.
-This makes setting up a larger vocabulary ahead of training, as done in our experiments, a viable mitigation option.
+\mypar{Limitations} While we outperform PlanGPT on extrapolation, our models still have clear limitations.
+They extrapolate to some extent under greedy plan generation, but the applicability-filtered and regrounding strategies perform better, indicating that the learned algorithm is not perfect.
+In the hardest domain, Logistics, we cannot extrapolate to larger instances at all.
+Extrapolation success likely depends on several factors, such as the choice of positional encodings, and further work is needed to understand their impact on length generalization.
+Another limitation is that all transformer models, including PlanGPT, rely on a fixed-size vocabulary, so problems with more objects than vocabulary entries cannot be solved.
+As we show in Appendix~E3, however, our contrastive loss allows stable training with much larger vocabularies, making it viable to choose a large vocabulary ahead of training as we do in our experiments.